 17. When her wonderfully warbly song of the same name knocked ABBA‘s Take A Chance On Me off the pop summit in February 1978, Kate Bush became the first female to top the charts in her homeland with a self composed song.
 Her 1980 album Never For Ever made her the first British solo female artist to top the UK album charts, and the first female artist ever to enter the album chart at Number One.
 Given that all this was attained when reaching the summit of the charts was the musical equivalent of climbing Everest, that’s a pretty phenomenal achievement.

 18. Including promotional singles she has since released a total of forty-five 45s across the world, including twenty-five that made the British Top Forty, including the Top 10 hits The Man With The Child in His Eyes, Babooshka and King of the Mountain, as well as the live On Stage EP.
-Making that deal with God, Running Up That Hill was even a top tenner twice, in 1985 and in a specially remixed version with newly recorded vocals for the London 2012 Olympics.
+Making that deal with God, Running Up That Hill was even a hit on more than one occasion, including the 1985 original and in a specially remixed version with newly recorded vocals for the London 2012 Olympics.

 19. In June 1978, in one of her very first interviews with the music press, Kate told Melody Maker magazine she hoped being female has nothing to do with her success and that she was being judged primarily as an artist.
 Even as a teenager, she had incredibly strong views on the matter: